-Walking, cycling, dancing, or even housework!
+Walking, cycling, dancing, or even housework – incidental exercise is great for new mums who want to lose baby weight!
 Choose something you love and do more of it!
 Catch up with your friends at the park rather than the cafe, and stroll while you chat.
 Head to storytime at the local library and walk there instead of taking the car.

-- Avoid sitting for longer than 45 minutes.
+- Avoid sitting for longer than 45 minutes at a time.

 It’s a no brainer – make healthy food choices, and it’s not just you who benefits!
 If you’re breastfeeding, essential vitamins and minerals from the food you eat are passed on to your baby.
 When your kids are older, modelling healthy food choices to them sets them up for success to become healthy kids.